andrew/ultimate-awesome/README.md

 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.
 - [awesome-jewish-github](https://github.com/binyamin/awesome-jewish-github) - Jewish Projects on GitHub.
-- [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
 Essential for anyone looking to enhance th.
 - [awesome-avatar](https://github.com/Jason-cs18/awesome-avatar) - 📖 A curated list of resources dedicated to avatar.
 - [awesome-osx](https://github.com/marceloboeira/awesome-osx) - :package: Awesome stuff for macOS.